 By definition, when you travel alone, it’s all up to you.
 All the research.
 Every single decision.
 It means “never being able to leave decision-making and planning to someone else if you are exhausted,” says Mer.
 What Lotte finds stressful is “Just having to do everything myself: planning, arranging transportation, thinking about what to do and where to eat.
 It can get pretty overwhelming!”

-Angelica describes it this way: “It sounds crazy because it’s the reason I love solo travel the most — making all the choices — but sometimes you just want to not think!”
+Angelica describes it this way: “It sounds crazy because it’s the reason I love solo travel the most–making all the choices–but sometimes you just want to not think!”
 Brittany agrees.
-“For me it’s the rare times when I don’t want to make all the decisions.
+“For me, it's the rare times when I don't want to make all the decisions.
 It usually drives me to travel solo.
 But every once in a while, I want someone else to choose where I eat dinner and navigate me there and back.
-It’s stressful sometimes that I make every decision.
-And there’s no one else to blame if the decision is a bad one!”
+It's stressful sometimes that I make every decision.
+And there's no one else to blame if the decision is a bad one!”

-Sometimes you just need to take a break.
+For stress-free solo travel it's important to realize that sometimes you just need to take a break.
 Patricia shares, “That is one of the reasons I go on tours: all I have to do is show up.
 Then I choose one place and stay there on my own for a while, taking my time and doing whatever I feel like doing.”
 There is no shame in taking a day off from decision-making.
 Stay in bed all day and order room service.
 Go on a bus tour.
 Sit by a lake and read a book.
 Go to a movie.
 Whatever it takes to help you relax and regroup.
 You’ll find lots of tips in this post, inspired by a letter from a woman who found herself in an unfamiliar country and completely paralyzed by indecision and fear: When You’re Feeling Overwhelmed: 43 Tips for Traveling Alone.